-Studying education provides students with an opportunity to make an important difference in the lives of young people after they graduate, but not everyone who earns an education degree works in the same role.
-Deciding what degree program in the field of education is the right choice for you depends upon how you want to work with children.
-Do you want to:
+Studying education provides students with an opportunity to make a difference in the lives of young people after they graduate.
+But not everyone who earns an education degree works in the same role.
+Deciding what education degree program is right for you depends upon how you want to work with children.
+Perhaps you want to:

 Types of Educators

-Some teachers teach only certain subjects, like history or mathematics, while others teach a variety of subjects to younger age groups.
-Special education teachers work exclusively with classes of students who have some form or disability and often need a bachelor’s or master’s degree in special education.
+Some teachers teach only certain subjects, like history or mathematics.
+Others teach a variety of subjects to younger age groups.
+Special education teachers work exclusively with classes of students who have some form or disability.
+These teachers often need a bachelor’s or master’s degree in special education.
 At the college level, classroom instructors are known as professors, and they prepare for their work by earning a master’s degree or a doctoral degree in their subject area.